A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Discrete Gaussian Distribution

 \subsection{Discrete Gaussian for provable security}

-In this subsection, we revisit the hardness proof of Ajtai's short integer solution (SIS) problem, but use the discrete Gaussian tool to reduce the gaps of the hard lattice problems.
-Recall that SIS is parameterized by a modulus $q$, number of linearly independent vectors $m$ and a norm bound $\beta$.
-These parameters are often functions of the security parameter $n$ when building a cryptosystem based on SIS.
-The purpose of SIS is to find a short integer vector $\vc{x} \in \Z^m$ such that \begin{itemize} \item $||\vc{x}|| \le \beta$ and \item $A \vc{x} =\vc{0} \in \Z_q^n$ for an arbitrary integer matrix $A \in \Z_q^{n \times m}$. \end{itemize} A guarantee of an SIS solution was stated in Lemma 5.2 of \citet{micciancio07worst} with the parameter constraint $\beta(n) \ge \sqrt{m} q^{n/m}$.
+In this subsection, we revisit the hardness proof of Ajtai's short integer solution (SIS) problem, but use the discrete Gaussian tool as an important technique to reduce the gaps of the hard lattice problems.
+Recall that SIS is parameterized by a modulus $q$, the number of linearly independent vectors $m$ and a norm bound $\beta$.
+These parameters are often considered as functions of the security parameter $n$.
+The purpose of SIS is to find a short integer vector $\vc{x} \in \Z^m$ such that \begin{itemize} \item $||\vc{x}|| \le \beta$ and \item $A \vc{x} =\vc{0} \in \Z_q^n$ for an arbitrary integer matrix $A \in \Z_q^{n \times m}$. \end{itemize} As stated in \Cref{lm:sufficientCondSIS} and Lemma 5.2 in \citet{micciancio07worst}, the norm bound of $\vc{x}$ needs to satisfy $\beta(n) \ge \sqrt{m} q^{n/m}$ in order to guarantee an SIS solution.

-Similar to Ajtai's proof, \citeauthor{micciancio07worst} also introduced an intermediate lattice problem - incremental guaranteed distance decoding - for a simple reduction to SIS.
-The standard lattice problems can be reduced to this intermediate problem relatively easier.
-The problem is similar to the bounded distance decoding (BDD) problem (\Cref{section:lattice theory}) but finds a lattice vector that is within a bounded distance to the target.
+The overal proof strategy in \citeauthor{micciancio07worst} is similar to Ajtai's by introducing an intermediate lattice problem - \textbf{incremental guaranteed distance decoding} - for a simple reduction to SIS.
+The standard lattice problems can be reduced to this intermediate problem, but are not covered in this section because the focus is the discrete Gaussian sampling technique.
+This intermediate problem is different to the bounded distance decoding (BDD) problem (\Cref{section:lattice theory}), in the sense that it finds a lattice vector within a bounded distance to the target, not necessarily the closest to the target which is given close to the lattice in BDD.